A Survey of Reinforcement Learning for Large Reasoning Models: Applications

 \paragraph{GUI \& Computer-use Agent.} UI-R1~\citep{lu2025ui} is the first work to apply rule-based RL to graphical user interface (GUI) tasks.
 It introduces a novel rule-based action reward and is optimized using a small, human-curated training set.
 Building on this practice, GUI-R1~\citep{luo2025gui}, GUI-Critic-R1~\citep{wanyan2025look}, and so on~\citep{du2025test,lin2025r1,ai2025inquiremobile}, carefully design fine-grained rule-based rewards tailored to specific objectives of GUI tasks, such as action accuracy, argument correctness, and step-level status.
 GUI-G1~\citep{zhou2025gui} presents an empirical analysis of prior methods, identifying issues such as length bias, difficulty bias, and susceptibility to reward hacking, and reformulates the reward normalization scheme to mitigate these limitations.
 Furthermore, recent studies~\citep{gu2025mobile,shi2025mobilegui} have attempted to obtain feedback from online GUI environments to better simulate real-world operating conditions.
 GUI-Reflection~\citep{wu2025gui} and UIShift~\citep{gao2025uishift} derive binary rewards based on changes of UI elements to indicate action success or failure. \citet{liu2025infigui} propose a two-stage training paradigm that explicitly enhances planning and reflective reasoning capabilities.
 ZeroGUI~\citep{yang2025zerogui} introduces an automated pipeline for generating challenging tasks and estimates rewards solely based on online environmental feedback, eliminating the need for human annotation.
 Different from the above step-level methods, there is a growing trend towards applying end-to-end asynchronous RL frameworks to train agents for mobile~\citep{lu2025arpo,ye2025mobile,lu2025swirl}, and computer~\citep{lai2025computerrlscalingendtoendonline} use, which optimize the model using only rule-based task-level completion rewards without requiring step-wise reward signals.
 UI-TARS \citep{wang2025ui} learns from mistakes and adapts to unforeseen situations through iterative training and reflection tuning.
-To step forwards, UI-TARS 2 \citep{qin2025ui} features with enhanced capabilities in GUI, Game, Code and Tool Use with end-to-end RL.
+To step forward, UI-TARS 2~\citep{qin2025ui} features enhanced capabilities in GUI, Game, Code and Tool Use with end-to-end RL.
+GUI-Cursor~\citep{zhao2025learninggui} reframes GUI grounding as an interactive search task using multi-step online RL and dense rewards to improve accuracy in identifying on-screen coordinates.